 Last month 5Dimes entered a settlement agreement with the US Attorney for the Eastern District of Pennsylvania after having to stop taking bets from US customers due to regulations and legal battles.

 5Dimes stopped offering any services for US customers by September 21 of 2020.
 The company notified all of their customers to stop any activity and withdraw their earnings by September 25.
-Players that couldn’t request withdrawals in time could do so through a third party after the company’s closure for 5 more days until September 30 of 2020.
+Players that could not request withdrawals in time could do so through a third party after the company’s closure for 5 more days until September 30 of 2020.

 5Dimes is a sportsbook operator based in Costa Rica.
 The recent agreement made them a viable firm to actually secure eligibility for applications into the online gambling market for US customers while standing completely legal.